 Panama Canal Panama Travel Guide

-This is the primary easy to reach and popular public viewing point for the Panama Canal.
+This is the primary accessible and popular public viewing point for the Panama Canal.
 On the Pacific side, approximately 20-30 minutes from downtown The Capital of panama, it offers a direct vantage point to witness enormous ships being raised or lowered between the Pacific Ocean and Gatun Lake.
 The Miraflores Locks are the first set of locks ships encounter when entering the Canal from the Pacific, or the last set when exiting into the Pacific.

 Finding specific viewpoints along the highway (safely) offers unique photographic angles of the Canal and the striking Centennial Bridge.
 These viewpoints are less advertised.